MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/purchase-webapps.md

 # Include a SaaS offer with your Microsoft Teams app

 > [!NOTE]
-> This feature is currently available in developer preview only.
+> This feature is currently available in [public developer preview](~/resources/dev-preview/developer-preview-intro.md) only.

 You can provide app subscription plans or licenses that users can purchase on your Teams store listing.
 This process includes creating a software-as-a-service (SaaS) offer in Partner Center and linking that offer to your app in the Developer Portal for Teams.